Top 10 Reasons Not to Eat Chicken

 Only seven weeks after they’re born, chickens are crowded onto trucks that transport them to the slaughterhouse.
 Every year, tens of millions of chickens have their wings and legs broken in the process.
 They are trucked through all weather extremes, sometimes over hundreds of miles, without any food or water.
 At slaughter, chickens are hung upside down and have their throats slit, and they’re often scalded to death in defeathering tanks.

+One disgusting example of the damage contaminated chicken can cause involved Foster Farms.
 Foster Farms was forced to recall chicken products that had been linked to an outbreak of an antibiotic-resistant strain of salmonella, which had been making people sick for more than a year.
 The Washington Post reported, “The [USDA] inspection reports include descriptions of mold growth, cockroaches, an instance of pooling caused by a skin-clogged floor drain, fecal matter and ‘Unidentified Foreign Material’ (which has its own acronym, UFM) on chicken carcasses, failure to implement required tests and sampling, metal pieces found in carcasses, and many more.”

 According to the U.S. Department of Labor’s Bureau of Labor Statistics, slaughterhouse workers are more than three times more likely to sustain injuries while working than workers in other manufacturing jobs.
 They are also 30 times more likely to suffer from a repetitive stress injury than workers in other manufacturing jobs.
 The industry refuses to make working conditions safer by slowing line speeds or buying appropriate safety gear, which amounts to what Human Rights Watch calls “systematic human rights violations embedded in meat and poultry industry employment.”
 Workers are often forced to work 10 or more hours a day, and in order not to slow down, they have even been reported to defecate in their pants.

 Both the Centers for Disease Control and Prevention and the World Health Organization say that if the avian flu virus spreads to the United States, it could be caught simply by eating undercooked chicken flesh or eggs, eating food prepared on the same cutting board as infected meat or eggs, or even touching eggshells contaminated with the disease.
-Chicken flesh and eggs are packed with cholesterol—a 3 ½ ounce piece of skinless chicken breast meat has as much cholesterol as the same amount of beef, and just one egg has nearly three times as much.
-This cholesterol, along with a high intake of animal fats, blocks arteries and causes heart disease.
-Vegan foods, on the other hand, are all cholesterol-free and much lower in fat.

 In his book The Meat Racket, Christopher Leonard details the effort that President Barack Obama made to control the meat industry’s power over rural America.
 In 2010, Obama attempted to make it easier for farmers to sue meatpackers.
 It was a noble effort to empower individual farmers, but Big Meat’s lobbyists pulled favors in Congress and succeeded in squashing the administration’s plan.